 - The most popular Bali destination, the artistic Ubud town, you cannot visit Bali and skip Ubud.

-- Pemuteran the seaside destination, off the beaten path, the perfect alternative to Lovina, a popular seaside destination in Bali.
+- Pemuteran is a seaside destination off the beaten path and is the perfect alternative to Lovina, a popular seaside destination in Bali.

 - Amed, the best Bali destination for divers and snorkelers.
 Add a day trip or two to other attractions in east Bali.

 Read All Our Indonesia Guides.